All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 A lot of people get very worried about eating the food in India, but just make sure you pick somewhere which is busy with locals and the food is cooked fresh in front of you.
 We’d also recommend carrying some hand sanitiser and wet wipes with you!
 A lot of the food will involve dipping some form of bread in curry, so cleaning your hands before and after is a must.

-Common scams in Paharganj - things to be aware of!
+Common scams in Delhi - things to be aware of!

-Read any guide book or review online about the Paharganj district and sadly, you’ll quickly see lots of people talking about being scammed.
-Unfortunately, scams can be quite a common occurrence in Paharganj and we couldn’t write an article without acknowledging this.
+Read any guide book or review online about Delhi or the Paharganj district and sadly, you’ll quickly see lots of people talking about being scammed.
+Unfortunately, scams can be quite a common occurrence and we couldn’t write an article without acknowledging this.

-Most commonly the scam will be overcharging you for your journey, or taking you somewhere other than your requested destination.
+The most common taxi scams in Delhi will simply be overcharging you for your journey, or taking you somewhere other than your requested destination.
 Sometimes this will be a shop or a “tourist help centre” that the driver will be compensated for bringing you to.
-Do not buy from a “tourist help centre” - just see the next scam.
+Do not buy from a “tourist help centre” EVER - see the next scam.

 Delhi is a large city, with a huge wealth disparity.
 As with anywhere, be cautious with your belongings.
 Like most places in the world, pickpocketing can happen.
 We don’t want to scare you or anything but just exercise a little caution.